mecid/mecid.github.io/_posts/2021-04-28-building-custom-combine-operators-in-swift.md

 }
 ```

 As you can see in the example above, we can create an extension for *Publisher* type in a straightforward way and add the functionality we need by composing other operators.
-Now you can use the new operator as we use standard ones.
+Now we can use the new operator as we use standard ones.

 ```swift
 Reducer { state, action, environment in